 For one, you really get to see the ducks and other animals when it rains.
 They are so cute!

-#6- Walk around Epcot’s World Showcase
+#6- Walk around the exotic shops in the World Showcase!

-Epcot is by far, the best park to be in when it rains!
+Epcot is by far the best park to be in when it rains!
 There is so much to do here in all of the shops in the world showcase.
 So get the ponchos and the umbrellas and head around the loop.

 It’s a nice way to spend a rainy day by looking at all the nifty things they have in store, especially because you don’t see many of them in American stores!